HANDS-ON TRAINING (HOT)

 Shaun Fix PMD, NRP is the President of Emergency Medical Consultants in South Florida.
 He has been practicing and teaching in the hospital and pre hospital field since 1983.
 He holds a degree in Emergency Medical Service Management and has held faculty positions at several colleges.
 After 35 years of service, Shaun retired as a shift officer in charge of EMS for Boca Raton Fire Rescue Services in Palm Beach County, Florida.
 Shaun has presented programs at State, National and International Conferences and has appeared on FETN, Pulse, 24-7 EMS, Medic Monthly, and Emergency Medical Update Videos.
 A frequent lecturer, author and consultant, Shaun is best known for keeping his programs upbeat and relevant while bringing “the reality of emergency medicine” to the classroom setting.
 Shaun is the author of the Brady text, Success in ACLS and recently completed writing the book Safety and Survival in Emergency Medicine.

-Location: Valencia College Fire Rescue Institute
+Location: Valencia Fire College Institute

-High-Rise Operations
+High-Rise Standpipes Operations

 Old buildings, old, physically impaired residents with pre-existing medical conditions, poorly inspected and maintained standpipe systems and inadequate water supplies combine with lack of sprinklers to make mid and high rise condominium buildings permitted in the State Of Florida the potential for multiple-fatality fires.
-Bill Gustin will examine these and other factors that make these buildings so dangerous for residents and firefighters in this state and requirements for partial sprinkler protection and other improvements as parts of engineered life-safety systems.
+Raymond Dorvial will examine these and other factors that make these buildings so dangerous for residents and firefighters in this state and requirements for partial sprinkler protection and other improvements as parts of engineered life-safety systems.
 The class will examine measures that fire departments in Miami-Dade, Broward and Palm Beach Counties are taking to improve tactics and enhance inter-operability in their high rise building fire responses.

 This eight hour training will examine the problems associated with fires in commercial and residential high rise buildings and the strategies and tactics to mitigate them.
 Topics to be covered include: The differences between residential & commercial high rise construction; Becoming familiar with all aspects of building systems; Analysis of case studies; Up to date tactics for high rise fires, and ICS for high rise fires.
 The class ends with a full scale evolution.

-Location: Valencia College Fire Rescue Institute
+Location: Valencia Fire College Institute

 Resuscitation Florida by Florida Department of Health